soumen2375/Java-Script/(i) Course/04. ARRAY/ARRAY_METHOD/README.md

 <br>

 #   map
--   Transform each element and return a new array
+-   Transform each element
+-   return a new array
 <br>

 #   fliter
 -   True or False check if condition true then it's store in New Array
 <br>